ricketytoc/tp/docs/UserGuide.md

 For advanced users, you have the option to directly modify this data file to update records.
 After editing, simply `import` the file to view your changes within EmployeeManager.

-<div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
+<div markdown="span" class="alert alert-danger">:exclamation: **Danger:**
 If your changes to the data file makes its format invalid, EmployeeManager will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.
+To safeguard against potential data loss, we recommend backing up the original data file before directly editing it.
 </div>

 --------------------------------------------------------------------------------------------------------------------